 Timothy Putnam, host, Outside the Walls Radio Show

 “I like the idea of being matter of fact and not making a spectacle.
 A firm statement of intent goes a long way.
-I found early on that if I just put it out there (“we’re thinking about going to the 8:30 Mass…”) people didn’t think we were really that serious about it.
-Saying something more like “we’re PLANNING on going to the 8:30 Mass” lets people know it’s really important to us, and doesn’t leave ambiguity.
+I found early on that if I just put it out there (“we’re thinking about going to the 8:30 Mass…”) people didn’t believe we were really that serious about it.
+Saying something more like “we’re PLANNING on going to the 8:30 Mass” lets everyone know it’s really important to us, and doesn’t leave ambiguity.
 I’ve found that if people understand it’s important to you, even if they don’t understand why, they’re more respectful about it.”

 Matt Swaim, Communications Coordinator, The Coming Home Network International